-In the south of the Island, it joins the east-directed Fiordland subduction zone while in the north, it splits into several strands that link with the west-directed North Island subduction zone.
+In the southwest of New Zealand the Alpine Fault joins the east-directed Puysegur subduction zone while in the north, it splits into several strands that link with the west-directed Hikurangi subduction zone.
 Plate tectonic calculations give a slip rate across the boundary of 36 mm/yr dextral strike-slip and 11 mm/yr convergence.
 The latter results in the thrusting of the Pacific plate over the Australian to form the rapidly uplifting Southern Alps.
 Although the Alpine Fault accommodates a substantial amount of interplate slip, a significant proportion is distributed to the east within and east of the Southern Alps.

 Alpine Fault virtual field trip